Bergen Aquarium: Stunning Fish Portraits

 One more photo of a Thornback Ray

 The Bergen Aquarium is a fantastic place to spend some time when you’re in the city.
 While many people will think of stopping by when the weather is bad -definitely one of the best things to do in Bergen when it rains– the truth is that it deserves a visit anyway.
-The beauty of sea life, accompanied by various info about the Bergen traditions, will offer you a unique perspective into the history and development of Norway.
+The beauty of sea life, accompanied by various information about Norwegian traditions, will offer you a unique perspective on the history and development of Norway.

 No matter your connection with nature, it will be redefined after a visit to the Bergen Aquarium.
 Overall, a fantastic experience.